Australia's Premier 100km Ultra-Trail takes you not only on a journey through the magical Blue Mountains, but within.

 After some lush bushland, beautiful escarpments, epic ridgelines, 7 checkpoints and about 99kms you’ll stand at the bottom of the most famous set of steps in trail running... just 951 of them are between you and the finish line back at Scenic World.

-*Maps subject to change.
+*2023 courses above, note courses will change for 2024.
+Maps subject to change.
 Select the Time Charts tabs to view the cut-off times for leaving the relevant checkpoint.
 If you miss the cut-off then you must follow the directions of officials.
 Please note that in bad weather conditions, cut-offs may need to be brought forward during the event.

 KEY INFO FOR UTA100 RUNNERS